 Primary care physicians, patients' main point of contact in the healthcare field, often miss opportunities to spot chronic obstructive pulmonary disease (COPD).

-In fact, new research shows that those doctors may miss the early signs of COPD in up to 85 percent of cases, according to a study published Wednesday in The Lancet.
+In fact, new research shows that those doctors may miss the early signs of COPD in up to 85 percent of cases, according to a

 “The substantial numbers of patients misdiagnosed and under-diagnosed in this study is a cause for concern,” study author Dr. Rupert Jones of Plymouth University Peninsula School of Medicine and Dentistry in the U.K. said in a statement.
 “It is important that COPD is diagnosed as early as possible so effective treatment can be used to try to reduce lung damage, improve quality of life, and even life expectancy.”